sharanrathnakumar/Competitive-Programming/README.md

 # Competitive Programming

 The Journey of a beginner to the world of Competitive programming.
-Understanding each data structures and algorithm and solving problems.
+Understanding each data structures, algorithm and problem solving.

 ## Acknowledgements